akka/akka/docs/src/main/paradox/scala/http/routing-dsl/index.md

-# High-level Server-Side API
+# Routing DSL

-In addition to the @ref[Low-Level Server-Side API](../server-side/low-level-api.md) Akka HTTP provides a very flexible "Routing DSL" for elegantly defining RESTful web services.
+In addition to the @ref[Core Server API](../server-side/low-level-api.md) Akka HTTP provides a very flexible "Routing DSL" for elegantly defining RESTful web services.
 It picks up where the low-level API leaves off and offers much of the higher-level functionality of typical web servers or frameworks, like deconstruction of URIs, content negotiation or static content serving.